grisha/grisha.github.com/source/_posts/2016-09-20-golang-receiver-vs-function.markdown

-In the object-oriented world we were used to objects doing things, and in that context `d.quack()` may seem more intuitive or familiar than `quack(d)`, because it reads better.
+In the object-oriented world we were used to objects doing things, and in that context `d.quack()` may seem more intuitive or familiar than `quack(d)` because it "reads better".
 After all, one could argue that the former is a duck quacking, but the latter reads like you're quacking a duck, and what does that even mean?
 I have learned that you should not think this way in the Go universe, and here is why.